May 10 – September 2, 2019

-Hours: Wednesday - Sunday, 12 - 10 PM, during lunch and dinner service
+Hours: Wednesday through Sunday, 11:30 AM - 9:30 PM, during lunch and dinner service

+Refreshments will be served.
 The public is welcome, admission free.

-MORE ABOUT THE ARTISTS
+ABOUT THE ARTIST

 Exhibits at the Rosalie Dimon Gallery are a joint effort by East End Arts and the Jamesport Manor Inn to introduce exceptional artists and their work to the East End communities.
 This program is made possible with public funding provided by Suffolk County.